dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 The `invoke` method returns a JavaScript [Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 The `Promise` is resolved with the return value (if any) when the method on the server returns.
 If the method on the server throws an error, the `Promise` is rejected with the error message.
 Use `async` and `await` or the `Promise`'s `then` and `catch` methods to handle these cases.

+JavaScript clients can also call public methods on hubs via the the [send](/javascript/api/%40microsoft/signalr/hubconnection#send-string--any---) method of the `HubConnection`.
+Unlike the `invoke` method, the `send` method doesn't wait for a response from the server.
 The `send` method returns a JavaScript `Promise`.
 The `Promise` is resolved when the message has been sent to the server.
 If there is an error sending the message, the `Promise` is rejected with the error message.
 Use `async` and `await` or the `Promise`'s `then` and `catch` methods to handle these cases.

 > [!NOTE]
 > Using `send` doesn't wait until the server has received the message.
 Consequently, it's not possible to return data or errors from the server.

-## Call client methods from hub
+## Call client methods from the hub

-To receive messages from the hub, define a method using the [on](/javascript/api/%40aspnet/signalr/hubconnection#on) method of the `HubConnection`.
+To receive messages from the hub, define a method using the [on](/javascript/api/%40microsoft/signalr/hubconnection#on-string---args--any-------void-) method of the `HubConnection`.

 * The name of the JavaScript client method.
 * Arguments the hub passes to the method.